maxches99/EVENING_JUNCTION/README.md

 # EVENING_JUNCTION
-Game clicker on the swift
+Game clicker on the swift. \n
-The game makes with Storybard's.
+Makes with Storybard's.